CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 > Help is also shown if you enter an incorrect command (e.g. `abcd`).

 #### Adding a todo: `add`
-Adds a todo task to the KeyboardWarrior<br>
+Adds a To-do task to the KeyboardWarrior<br>
 Format: `add TASK`

 Examples: